Geraldo Perdomo Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 16th in the league.
+- The Padres pitching staff is 20th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Padres' 4.43 team ERA ranks 16th across all league pitching staffs.
+- The Padres' 4.36 team ERA ranks 17th across all MLB pitching staffs.

-- Padres pitchers combine to surrender 21 total home runs at a clip of one per game (to rank 13th in the league).
+- Padres pitchers combine to rank 13th in baseball in home runs given up (22 total, one per game).

-- Musgrove will take the mound to start for the Padres, his first of the season.
+- Darvish (0-2 with a 3.44 ERA and 20 strikeouts in 18 1/3 innings pitched) makes the start for the Padres, his fourth of the season.

-- In his last appearance on Friday, Oct.
-21, the 30-year-old right-hander, started and went 5 2/3 innings against the Philadelphia Phillies.
+- The righty last appeared in relief on Sunday, when he threw 2/3 innings against the Arizona Diamondbacks while giving up hits.

+- The 36-year-old has an ERA of 3.44, with 9.8 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .210 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.